Increase your revenue streams – sell overseas

 Familiarise yourself with different cultures

 Get to know the cultural characteristics and local language

-Moreover, it is essential to become familiar with cultural characteristics and the language of the country you’re looking to export to.
+Moreover, it is essential to become familiar with cultural characteristics and the language of the country/territory you’re looking to export to.
 This can be of particular advantage when establishing a network of partners.
 You should also have a good knowledge of the national systems of administration.